 Students in fourth grade will choose to participate in at least one performing arts elective.

 This course encompasses many fronts, including acting, singing, and piano study.
-Students participate in the musical productions as well as in “piano challenges”-an in-class performance for their peers, and twice annually for the parents.
+Students participate in musical productions as well as in “piano challenges," an in-class performance for their peers, and twice annually for the parents.

 The fourth grade students are progressing from Lower School chorus to perform more advanced singing and musicianship skills.
 Each class begins with a short theory and ear training exercise, followed by a group warm-up that explains and fosters the practice of solid vocal technique.
 The students then begin their performance rehearsal, with repertoire pulled from a wide variety of genres, which often includes staging and light choreography.
 Their final grade is determined by their participation in each end-of-semester performance and any additional performances.
 This course continues the emphasis on vocal development.
-Students develop their music and performance skills with increased participation in liturgical services and assemblies.
+Students develop their music and presentation skills through participation in live performances and activities.
 They advance their choral singing techniques by learning songs in two-to-three part harmony, as well as in other languages.

 We are excited to offer our students the opportunity to explore brass and woodwind instruments.
 Students will have instrument lessons twice per week and participate in a concert band (all instruments together) later in the semester.
 Basic music theory and individual instrument techniques will be featured in class, as well as playing fun and exciting music in an ensemble setting including multiple parts.
 Grades will be determined based on classroom participation and two end-of-semester performances.

-Fourth and Fifth grade string classes at CSN are for third and fourth year string students on violin, viola, cello and if a student has interest, upright bass.
-The strongest students from these classes combine to form the Community School of Naples fourth and fifth grade orchestra.
-Fourth and Fifth grade beginners wanting to join this class must study privately and must commit to extra practicing at home to catch up to these classes.
+Fourth and fifth grade string classes at CSN are for third and fourth year string students on violin, viola, cello and, if a student has interest, upright bass.
+The strongest students from these classes combine to form the CSN fourth and fifth grade orchestra.
+Fourth and fifth grade beginners wanting to join this class must study privately and must commit to extra practicing at home to catch up to these classes.
 These classes will play advanced music, read difficult rhythms, are introduced to new keys, playing positions and more complicated ear training.
-The orchestra performs twice a year at school for parents, family members, friends, and for fellow students.
+The orchestra performs twice a year at school for parents, family members, friends, and fellow students.
 Students are required to rent or buy an instrument to take this class.
-Community School of Naples provides assistance and information for the rental process.
+CSN provides assistance and information for the rental process.